 In the model of Fig. 1.2, the design process is initiated by a client's need.
 The designer then translates the need into a form that allows the designer to analyze the client's needs within a design context, which is the block indicated as "Problem Definition."
 Once the problem is well-defined, free of the fuzziness of the client's description, a search for alternative solutions begins, leading to a design candidate.
-These activities take place within the "Conceptual Design" box in the proposed model.
+These activities take place within the "Preliminary Design1" box in the proposed model.
 Once a design candidate has been selected, a detailed design follows, as included in the dashed box of the same model.
 In this phase, the input is a preliminary design solution, devoid of details.
 That is, the preliminary design is nothing but a rough layout needing an embodiment, i.e., a detailed definition in terms of materials, dimensions, and so on.
 The first step in this stage is the synthesis of the embodiment, i.e., a topological layout of the design-number of moving parts; types of moving parts; individual functions of the parts; etc.-involving only a qualitative description of the design structure.
 Once a topological layout has been produced, its design features are identified and labelled, probably using mathematical symbols, such as l for length; m for mass; R for resistor; P for compressive load; T for tensile load; etc.

 A key step in the dashed box consists in assigning numerical values to the foregoing features, which is a task calling for discipline-specific knowledge-fluid mechanics; structural engineering; machine design; multibody dynamics; etc.-either theoretical or empirical.
 Out of this knowledge comes a mathematical model relating all the foregoing features.
+The importance of a mathematical model cannot be overstressed, as it is the foundation on which optimization methods rely.
+A detailed discussion, with a few examples, on mathematical modelling, and modelling at large, in fact, is given by Papalambros and Wilde (2000).

-Numerical values can now be assigned to these features using most often good engineering judgment, which comes only from experience and common sense.
+Once a mathematical model of the object under design is available, numerical values can be assigned to its features using most often good engineering judgment, which comes only from experience and common sense.
 As a means of verifying decisions on dimensioning, the designer can resort to well-developed design methods leading systematically to the best possible values of those features, while satisfying the client's needs and budgetary constraints.
 Under "budgetary" we understand not only financial resources, but also time, for deadlines must be respected.
 How to assign values systematically to the foregoing features is the role of optimization.